- Set up CDN self-hosting using Amazon Cloudfront

-You will then be able to include a cache-control setting in the function that writes the Optimizely data to S3.
+You will then be able to include a cache-control setting in the function that writes the Optimizely Web Experimentation data to S3.

-If you want your base Cloudfront TTL settings to apply to this script as well, leave Object Caching set to Customize.
+If you want your base Cloudfront TTL settings to apply to this script, leave Object Caching set to Customize.

-If the Optimizely snippet is already installed on your page, you'll need to remove it and replace it with the new script tag that references your self-hosting path.
+If the Optimizely Web Experimentation snippet is already installed on your page, you will need to remove it and replace it with the new script tag that references your self-hosting path.

-If you are new to Optimizely, just add this new script tag in the appropriate spot inside the <head> tag on your page.
+If you are new to Optimizely Web Experimentation, add this new script tag in the appropriate spot inside the <head> tag on your page.